 BSc (Hons) Rural Land Management (Foundation Year)

 This course offers proven routes to rewarding careers within rural business, estate management, consultancy and property in the countryside.
 Bidwells, Strutt and Parker, Carter Jonas, Dalcour Maclaren, Savills, Fisher German and Brown&Co are some of the nationally recognised businesses our graduates have gone on to work for – and so could you.
-Together with the Pilkington Farms Partnership, the RAU has introduced a generous award designed to reward academic performance and to celebrate excellence and innovation in real estate and land management, to find out more please click on the link at the bottom of the page.

 Course overview